nevir/playground/canonical-imports/README.md

   * I.e. while resources are referenced via a canonical URL; those URLs can be rewritten - **but only by application developers** (not library owners).

+  * Similarly, individual resources **cannot** have knowledge about vulcanized bundles.

 Woah, woah, woah; that's crazy talk!
 I hear ya, but there's a lot of advantages
 here: